 U.S.-China relations were frequently affected by the vagaries of American domestic politics.
-In 1999, George W. Bush, the son of Clinton's predecessor, and front-runner of the Republican Party for president, tried to score points by portraying Clinton's stand on China as spineless.
-Bush told the U.S. media that America needed to be "tough and firm on China", which he viewed as a "strategic rival" rather than a "strategic partner."
+In 1999, George W. Bush, the son of Clinton's predecessor, and front runner of the Republican Party for president, tried to score points by portraying Clinton's stand on China as spineless.
+Bush told the U.S. media that America needed to be 'tough and firm on China', which he viewed as a 'strategic rival' rather than a 'strategic partner'.
 He went so far as to volunteer that the U.S. would use force to protect Taiwan if China attacked it.
-The Chinese Ambassador to the U.S., Li Zhaoxing, responded by reminding the Bush administration that Taiwan was a part of China, not Florida, Hawaii or Guam, and that China brooked no foreign intervention in its internal affairs.
+The Chinese Ambassador to the U.S., Li Zhaoxing, responded by reminding the Bush administration that Taiwan was a part of China.
+It was not Florida, Hawaii or Guam, and China brooked no foreign intervention in its internal affairs.

-After the psychologically devastating Al Qaeda attack on the U.S. in September 11, 2001, the Bush administration "declared war on terror".
+After the psychologically devastating Al Qaeda attack on the U.S. on 11 September 2001, the Bush administration 'declared war on terror'.
 Suddenly, the challenge of Islamic extremists deflected the U.S. from focusing on the threat of a rising China.
-In order to gain the PRC's support for U.S. military action against Iraq, and in Afghanistan which bordered China, Bush moderated his stance towards China.
-Bush was able to start a friendly dialogue with Jiang, after he reaffirmed U.S. support for the "One China policy" with regard to Taiwan.
+To gain the PRC's support for U.S. military action against Iraq, and in Afghanistan which bordered China, Bush moderated his stance towards China.
+Bush was able to start a friendly dialogue with Jiang, after he reaffirmed U.S. support for the 'One China' policy regarding Taiwan.
 When Bush went to Shanghai to attend the APEC forum in October 2001, he praised the Chinese regime for its unhesitating condemnation of the terrorist attacks against America.
-In spite of China's normal position of opposing foreign intervention across international borders, Jiang supported the U.S. military action in Iraq, and even the U.S. bombing of Afghanistan, China's neighbour.
+Despite China's normal position of opposing foreign intervention across international borders, Jiang supported the U.S. military action in Iraq, and even the U.S. bombing of Afghanistan, China's neighbour.
 The two presidents exchanged friendly state visits, and laid emphasis on the major areas of cooperation between China and the U.S. during their summits in 2002, the year when Jiang stepped down.

-In addition to the United States, Jiang Zemin also endeavoured to cultivate cordial relations with nations that were China's actual or potential trading partners, and/or political allies, worldwide.
-Apparently, Jiang's accommodating and non-confrontational approach to foreign relations was conducive to China' growth in economic stature, and political presence internationally, during the period of his rule.
-Jiang's government ushered China into the WTO in 2001, won the bid in 2001 for Beijing to host the 2008 Summer Olympic Games, and organized exchange visits between Jiang and many other heads of states.
+In addition to the United States, Jiang Zemin also endeavoured to cultivate cordial relations with nations that were China's actual or potential trading partners, or political allies.
+Jiang's accommodating and non-confrontational approach to foreign relations was evidently conducive to China's growth in economic stature and political presence internationally during the period of his rule.
+Jiang's government ushered

+China into the WTO in 2001, won the bid in 2001 for Beijing to host the 2008 Summer Olympic Games, and organized exchange visits between Jiang and many other heads of states.

-6.2 China regains sovereignty over Hong Kong and Macao
+China regains sovereignty over Hong Kong and Macao